marctell92/boundless/docs/README.md

 - Iframe with the last Instagram posts by Elsewhere.

 ## Technologies Used
-- Github
-- Gitpod
+### Languages
-- Balsamiq
+- HTML5
-- Bootstrap v5.0
+- CSS3

+### Frameworks, Libraries & Programs Used
+- Github: used to store the projects code.
+- Git: used for version control by utilizing Gitpod.
+- Bootstrap v5.0.0: used to assist with the responsiveness and styling of the website.
+- Photoshop: used to edit background images.
+- Balsamiq: used for wireframe design.

 ## Testing

 ## Deployment